For all submissions, please refer to the Femspec manual of style.

 Reviews of anthologies may be up to 1200 words, depending on whether you have been asked to review the entire contents or only selected contributions.
 Consult the book review editor.
 Reviews of poetry and fiction should not exceed 1000 words.
 Do not feel that you must meet the length limit.
 Sometimes a short review is preferable.

 Reviews are due 8 weeks after you receive the book.
-They may be submitted by post or email.
+They must be submitted by email.